Islam in Assam: Indigenous Muslims

 The Muslim-Axamia community represents a significant indigenous Muslim population in Assam.
-Known by various names such as Goriya, Tholua, or Khilonjia, they have been an integral part of Assam's cultural landscape for centuries.
+Known by various names such as Goriya People, Tholua, or Khilonjia, they have been an integral part of Assam's cultural landscape for centuries.
 Their distinct identity adds to the intricate tapestry of Assamese culture.

 The lineage of Deshi's (Desi Community), believed to be among the first batch of people in Assam to have embraced Islam, is traced back to Ali Mech, a Koch-Rajbongshi.